Bennnto/toronto_events_api/README.md

   </ul>

   <h4 id=About-the-project>About the project</h4>
         A Django REST API has been developed to aggregate Toronto events and festivals from the Ticketmaster Discovery API and JSON‑LD<br>
       event data scraped from third‑party websites—into a unified data model comprising Event, Venue, Category, and Offer entities which<br>
       are accessible through a public, read‑only HTTP interface designed for client applications, dashboards, and downstream services.<br>
       The project prioritizes reliable robust data normalization, along with explicit modelling of relationships between events, their locations,<br>
       and their commercial offers.
 Additionally it also incoporates production-oriented health checks for both livenessand readiness,<br>
       the database are responsive and the API is prepared to serve requests<br>

+  <h5 id=Technology-stack>Tech Stack</h5>